-Planned absences are used to log when a student will be absent from school and can be used to choose a pre-fill mark that will automatically populate in the registers.
+Planned absences are used to log when a student will be absent from school (such as for a medical appointment) and can be used to choose a pre-fill mark that will automatically populate in the registers.

 When should a planned absence be logged?